-OPERATIONAL RISK · Oversaw continued embedding of the new operational risk The risk of loss management system and our risk and control processes. • Oversaw the roles and responsibilities of policy owners resulting from inadequate or regarding management of risks. failed internal • Oversaw and challenged key enhancements of Information (including where Security and Third Party Supplier management. provided by a third · Supported further enhancements in the financial crime prevention capability of the Society and the delivery party) processes, people, and of money laundering prevention actions. systems, or from · Agreed appropriate risk appetite measures to continue to inform governance of risk management performance. external events.
+- Oversaw continued embedding of the new operational risk management system and our risk and control processes. - Oversaw the roles and responsibilities of policy owners regarding management of risks. - Oversaw and challenged key enhancements of Information Security and Third Party Supplier management. - Supported further enhancements in the financial crime prevention capability of the Society and the delivery of money laundering prevention actions. - Agreed appropriate risk appetite measures to continue to inform governance of risk management performance.